Victor Klemperer: Third Reich

-In 1933, the Law for the Restoration of the Professional Civil Service was passed removing all non-Aryan professors from their profession, with the exception of those who had fought in World War I. This exception allowed Klemperer to continue in his position a little longer, although without the right to use the University library or other faculty privileges.
-However Klemperer was gradually forced out of his job and forced to retire.
+In 1933, the Law for the Restoration of the Professional Civil Service was passed removing all non-Aryan professors from their profession, with the exception of those who had fought in World War I. This exception allowed Klemperer to continue in his position a little longer, although without the right to use the university library or other faculty privileges.

+Klemperer was gradually forced out of his job and forced to retire in 1935.
 Although he was allowed to keep part of his pension, the money quickly ran out and he and his wife had to take cleaning jobs (this is unsubstantiated in his diaries).

-Victor Klemperer's wife was not Jewish.
-She was an "Aryan" German, and her marriage to Klemperer allowed him to survive this period, as many intermarried Jews were able to.
-The Nazi Government could not effectively force people to divorce, so many intermarried Jewish and non-Jewish Germans stayed married, despite scrutiny by others.
-Intermarriage helped Victor Klemperer to survive, but brought down his wife's societal status.

-The couple lost their right to drive and had to sell their car, and their housekeeper had to resign due to the law against Jews employing Aryan women.
+The couple lost their right to drive and had to sell their car, and their housekeeper had to resign due to the law that prohibited Jews from employing Aryan women.
 Eventually the Klemperers were forced to put down their household cat, a tomcat named Muschel, because of a restriction as to Jews' ownership of pets.
 A Nazi law obliged every Jewish female or male to add Sarah or Israel, respectively, as a middle name on all official documents, allowing Jews to be identified as such whenever required to give their full name.
 (Klemperer dropped the "Israel" as soon as he could safely do so.)
-His wife, not Jewish, did not have to do this.